ricokahler/next-plugin-query-cache/README.md

 After you [create the `queryFetch` function](#create-the-client-queryfetch-function), use it like you would use the native fetch function.

-**When you request using fetch function, it'll check the cache first during the build.**
+**When you request using this `queryFetch` function, it'll check the cache first during the build.
+That's it!**

 ```js
 // /pages/my-page.js